VolunteerMatch is Merging with Idealist!

 Mission Statement

-Working with the Community to protect, empower and equip homeless and disadvantaged women and children.
+Working with the Community to protect, empower and equip homeless and disadvantaged women, children and seniors.

 Description